m3zh/philo/README.md

 ### Multi-threading
 A thread is a routine that keeps running in the background until terminated or interrupted.
 Threads share resources, and have access to resources once at a time.

-In real life for ex., when we use our mobile to listen to music, the music player will access the resource "sound", which is shared by other features such as, for ex., notifications, so "sound" is a shared resource and it must be accessed once at a time: when we get a text, the music player will stop for a sec, the notification pop-up will ring and then free the resource "sound" again.
+Real life example: when we use our mobile to listen to music, the music player can access the resource "sound", which is shared by other features such as, for ex., notifications; "sound" is a shared resource and it must be accessed once at a time: when we get a text, the music player will stop for a sec, the notification pop-up will ring and then free the resource "sound" again.

 In philosophers, each person has a thread routine (eat-sleep-think), and forks are the shared resources.
 To avoid forks being accessed by more philosophers at once, we block the access with `mutex_lock()`, and we `mutex_unlock()` when we are done.